cogcommscience-lab/muse_artgram/README.md

 * Step 1: Reads in hyperscanning data, cleans it, and structures it for later analyses
 * Step 2: Structure EEG data with self-report and behavioral data
 * Step 3: Conduct a multiverse analysis to understand the impact of different cleaning choices on your data
-* Step 4: Conduct specific analyses based on parameters selected from the multiverse analusis
+* Step 4: Conduct specific analyses based on parameters selected from the multiverse analysis
 * Step 5: Calculate how much data is lost to autoreject

 # Raw Data
 The raw EEG data are too large to upload to GitHub.
 They are stored on OSF at:

-All other raw data ae uploaded as .csv files.
+All other raw data are uploaded as .csv files.